tangshuang/process.logger/README.md

 logger.set("timestamp", true).success("Message is green, but timestamp is not.")
 ```

 However, you do not need to `reset` cache after you call this alias apis, because they call `log` inside.
+And every time you call `log, print, done, warn...`, `reset` is called at the end, so you have to `set, put` again if you want to.

 ## Development